Support for Death & Dying

 Preparing for Death

-You may consult the Liberation Upon Hearing text from our lineage.
-The great master Jamgön Kongtrül Rinpoche composed an essential, easy-to-follow manual based upon Chokgyur Lingpa’s treasure teachings, which you can read and download here.
+Another resource is Jamgön Kongtrül Rinpoche’s essential, easy-to-follow manual based upon Chokgyur Lingpa’s treasure teachings, which you can read and download here.

-As the Liberation Upon Hearing text above instructs, it is beneficial to include various sacred substances as part of the funeral ceremonies.
-You can purchase a set produced according to our lineage here.
+It is also very beneficial to utilize sacred substances as part of the funeral ceremonies.
+You can purchase a set specifically for the death process that was produced by Phakchok Rinpoche according to our lineage here.

 Sponsor Prayers

-One of the most beneficial actions we can take for the sake of loved ones who going through the process of dying is to sponsor prayers and make offerings on their behalf.
-Gomde California maintains a prayer list for those who are ill, dying, or deceased, which you can join by visiting Prayer Sponsorship page.
+Traditionally, Buddhist practitioners often sponsor prayers and pujas for the sake of loved ones who are going through the process of dying.
+Gomde California maintains a prayer list for those who are ill, dying, or deceased.
+You can add a name to this prayer list by visiting our Prayer Sponsorship page.

-You may also wish to request the monks of Ka-Nying Shedrub Ling Monastery and the nuns of Nagi Gompa in Nepal to perform practices and make prayers for them.
-Monlam.org has been developed under the guidance of Chokyi Nyima Rinpoche to connect our community members with the ordained Sangha in Nepal, so that we can further expand our merit through the sponsorship of Dharma practice, and dedicate this practice to our loved ones.
+You may also wish to request the monks of Ka-Nying Shedrub Ling Monastery and the nuns of Nagi Gompa in Nepal to perform practices and make prayers for your loved one.
+Through Monlam.org we can sponsor prayers with our extraordinary ordained Sangha in Nepal.

 Typically, prayers that remove obstacles and support health are sponsored for the sick.
-On monlam.org, you might sponsor the prayers under the heading Medicine Buddha Puja, 21 Taras Practice, or any of the Overcoming Obstacles pujas.
+On monlam.org, you might consider sponsoring the Medicine Buddha Puja, any of the Tara Practices, or any of the Overcoming Obstacles pujas.

 Special rituals are performed for those in the process of death, and who have recently passed beyond this life.
-On monlam.org, you can sponsor the Kunzang Tuktig Puja, found under the Bardo, Dying, Rebirth section.
+It is often customary to sponsor the Kunzang Tuktik Puja, found under the Bardo, Dying, Rebirth section.
 You may also request Five Prayers to Benefit the Living & the Dead, a series of revered aspirations for rebirth in the pure realms of the buddhas.

 Spiritual Care Directive